 A 403(b) plan (also called a tax-sheltered annuity or TSA plan) is a retirement plan offered by public schools and certain 501(c) (3) tax-exempt organizations.
 Employees save for retirement by contributing to individual accounts.
 Employers can also contribute to employees' accounts.

-A Cross Tested plan is a hybrid plan that combines features of both defined benefit and defined contribution plan generally to skew the employer contributions in favor of the older, higher paid employees.
+A New Comparability plan, sometimes referred to as a Cross-Tested plan, is a hybrid plan that combines features of both defined benefit and defined contribution plan generally to skew the employer contributions in favor of the older, highly compensated employees.
 These plans provide the ability to create multiple benefit levels and are flexible in their contributions.

 A profit sharing plan is a type of defined contribution plan that is not a pension plan.
 The employer’s contribution to a profit sharing plan is not required to be fixed, nor does it need to be tied to profits.
 While a plan may have a definite contribution formula, many plans use a discretionary formula under which the employer determines each year how much to contribute.